wso2/docs-choreo-dev/en/docs/references/manage-connectors.md

 # Manage Connectors

-A connector is a component you or another party have developed and exposed as an API in Choreo, which you published as a connector in the [Marketplace](../marketplace.md).
+A connector in Choreo is a component you or another party have:

+1. Designed and developed in Choreo.
+2. Exposed as an API in Choreo.
+3. Published as a connector in the Choreo [Marketplace](../marketplace.md)

 A connector lets you share your APIs privately or publicly, promoting the reuse of APIs.
 Developers can use them when they design their components in the low-code view.
-Choreo allows you to create new connectors and maintain them easily.

-A connector is a component you or another party have developed and exposed as an API in Choreo, which you published as a connector in the [Marketplace](../marketplace.md).
 A connector lets you share your APIs privately or publicly, promoting the reuse of APIs.
 Developers can use them when they design their components in the low-code view.
+Choreo allows you to create new connectors and maintain them easily.

 ## Use a connector in your component design
 When you design your components in the low-code view, you can search and add the connectors displayed in the Marketplace as follows: